-Recent work to characterize sea-ice types using scatterometer data has demonstrated that the backscatter at 40° incidence is particularly sensitive to the large-scale deformation or surface roughness and physical characteristics of the sea ice [13], [20], [31].
-Furthermore, synoptic-scale NSCAT images can be exploited in conjunction with the ice dynamics infor-
+Recent work to characterize sea-ice types using scatterometer data, has demonstrated that the backscatter at 40° incidence is particularly sensitive to the large-scale deformation or surface roughness and physical characteristics of the sea ice [13, 20, 31].
+Furthermore, synoptic-scale NSCAT images can be exploited in conjunction with the ice dynamics information provided in the previous section to address global ice classification issues.